Thursday, June 10, 2021

 Furthermore, the ability to pull performance data on many parameters from ROADMs, transponders and amplifiers every second, or even faster, enables unprecedented visibility into the optical-layer behavior and enables novel analytic techniques including machine learning.
 As we approach the practical limits of spectral efficiency, one avenue to further increase capacity is to more accurately determine the actual performance of the optical network, how close it is from failing, and operate it at higher capacity with lower margin.

 This panel will investigate the new trend for lower margin optical networks.
-We will start with network operator views and then have experts from industry and academia discuss their challenges and proposed solutions.
+We will start with the network-operator panelists presenting their vision and goals, followed by system-vendor and academic panelists discussing implementation challenges and proposed solutions.

 Talk Title: Low-margin Optical Networks: How Close to the Cliff-edge Are Service Providers Prepared to Walk?

 Talk Title: Low Margin Operating Points In Submarine Fiber Cable Networks

 Talk Title: Leveraging Margin In Adaptive Networks

 Talk Title: Data-Driven Optical Network Design and Operation